syahaya-root/gatsby-starter-chronoblog/content/posts/full-blog-post/index.md

 git init
 ```

-- For connect your Gitlab project with your local directory, you can use command:
+- For connect your Github project with your local directory, you can use command:
 ```
 git remote add origin <project link> (make sure it is .git)
 ```

-- Please add the file to be transferred to Gitlab Project.
+- Please add the file to be transferred to Github Project.
 ```
 git add . ("." it is for all file in the directory)
 ```